Each ward in Sheffield is represented by three councillors each serving a four year term.

 This of course meant no change to the party make up of the ward.

-In 2008 the last of the three seats elected together came up for re-election and was captured by the Green Party.
 So as you can see over a whole electoral cycle the representation of a seat can change significantly, although for most wards on Sheffield council things are less dramatic.

 There was no election in 2009.